How Some Wedding Venues Aren’t All the Meets the Eye

 In both above ground wine barrel rooms and wine caves, the wine barrels are stored at a constant 45 to 55 degrees with humidity kept to 50 to 70 percent, with no light.
 Cold and damp.
 So make sure to tell your guests to bring layers of clothes.
 Also keep in mind that some people have a fear of being underground, in caves, and may not be comfortable with the wine cave portion of your wedding day.
 Both the caves and barrel rooms have hard, unforgiving walls making for horrible acoustics.
 When you get a few people into a wine cave, and they start talking, it seems to amplify and echo.
 People sitting at the same table can’t hear one another because of how horribly loud it becomes.
 Just think of how loud it becomes when you put a bucket over your head and talk normally – that’s what’s like times the 100 people on your guest list.

 The romantic vision of the “lil ole winemaker me” was a marketing ploy that never really existed.
-These days, the only time people jump in vats and stomp the grapes is for competitions and tourists.
+These days, people only jump in vats and stomp the grapes for competitions and tourists.
 Large corporations play on romantic winery ideals and build beautiful buildings to attract customers to buy their products.
 Yes, you can take advantage of the beautiful buildings for your wedding.
 But now you know what you might find when you make that choice.

 Make sure the vineyard that they show you when you take a tour, is owned and managed by the venue.
 And that the event manager is in charge of the vineyard.
-Besides the vineyard being raised as mentioned above, there are other situations with vineyards that can arise.
+Besides the vineyard being raised as mentioned above, other situations with vineyards can arise.

-At one Napa wedding venue, the vineyard was sprayed with a miticide the day before the wedding.
+At one vineyard wedding venues, specifically in Napa, the vineyard was sprayed with a miticide the day before the wedding.
 The couple arrived to find little signs at the end of some of the rows, warning to not go into the vineyard, due to how dangerous the insecticide is – you cannot enter the vineyard for a week.

 Another wine country vineyard had compost distributed through the rows in the week before the wedding.
 The compost consisted of wine byproducts, mixed with manure from the local dairy.